radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/alerts-settings.md

 description: Configuring Standard and Custom Alerts in RadiantOne
 ---

-## Alerts Overview
+## Alerts

 Alerts associated with activities monitored from the Control Panels are configured from the Main Control Panel > Settings tab > Monitoring section and are tied to the Task Scheduler which must be running.
 The status of the Task Scheduler can be seen on the Tasks tab in the Server Control Panel associated with the current leader node.

 >[!warning] For alerts that leverage data collectors, it is important to note that some properties within data collectors require the RadiantOne service to be running to get status information.
 If you have configured custom alerts that use properties in a data collector that require the RadiantOne service to be running, andthe service stops, no alerts are sent.
 Be mindful of this when using data collectors in custom alerts.

 RadiantOne offers standard alerts and custom alerts.
 Standard alerts cover the recommended minimum monitoring for the RadiantOne components and are pre-configured by default.
 Custom alerts allow you to define monitoring rules for all aspects of RadiantOne not addressed by a standard alert.
 Custom alerts are highly specialized and require services from Radiant Logic to setup.
 Please contact support@radiantlogic.com for details.

-## Standard Alerts
+### Standard Alerts

 For standard alerts, the default alert output is a file, but you can easily add email alerts to the configuration.
 When these alerts are activated, they are also displayed on the Main Control Panel’s Dashboard tab.

 This section describes the aspects addressed by standard alerts.

-### RadiantOne Service Memory Usage
+**RadiantOne Service Memory Usage**

 A [file alert](#file-alert-settings), when the RadiantOne service’s memory usage reaches 90%, is enabled by default.
 These settings can be changed from the Main Control Panel > Settings tab > Monitoring section > Standard Alerts.
 To change the memory threshold, slide the bar in the Memory section to the needed amount.
 Define the interval to check the memory (default is 120 seconds).
 The default alert output is File Alert, but if SMTP settings are configured in the Monitoring > Email Alert Settings section you can also use the Email Alert output.
 Click the Save button when you are finished making changes.

-### Connections to RadiantOne
+**Connections to RadiantOne**

 A [file alert](#file-alert-settings), when the number of connections to RadiantOne reaches 800 is enabled by default.
 These settings can be changed from the Main Control Panel -> Settings tab -> Monitoring section -> Standard Alerts.
-To change the connection threshold, slide the bar in the
-Connections section to the needed amount.
+To change the connection threshold, slide the bar in the Connections section to the needed amount.
 Define the interval to check the connections (default is 120 seconds).
 The default alert output is File Alert, but if SMTP settings are configured in the Monitoring -> Email Alert Settings section you can also use the Email Alert output.
 Click the Save button when you are finished making changes.

-### Data Source Availability
+**Data Source Availability**

 An alert can be triggered when the availability of a backend data source changes.
 If the data source has failover servers configured, the alert would only be triggered if all servers were unavailable (alert would be in a triggered state), or in a scenario where all servers were unavailable and then one or more of the servers comes back online (an alert would be issued indicating the availability is back to normal).
 The setting can be changed from the Main Control Panel > Settings tab > Monitoring section > Standard Alerts.
 Define the interval to check the data source availability (default is 120 seconds).
 The default alert output is File Alert, but if SMTP settings are configured in the Monitoring -> Email Alert Settings section you can also use the Email Alert output.
 To enable alerts for data source availability, check the “Alert when a data source is disconnected” option and select the Data Sources to Monitor from the drop-down list.
 Click Save  when you are finished.

-### Disk Usage
+**Disk Usage**

 A file alert, when the disk usage on the RadiantOne machine reaches 90% of max capacity, is enabled by default.
 These settings can be changed from the Main Control Panel > Settings tab > Monitoring section > Standard Alerts.
 To change the disk usage, enter a threshold.
 Define the interval to check the data usage (default is 120 seconds).
 The default alert output is File Alert, but if SMTP settings are configured in the Monitoring > Email Alert Settings section you can also use the Email Alert output.
 Click the Save button when you are finished.

 >[!warning] Closely monitoring disk space usage is extremely critical.
 If disk space is full, the RadiantOne service shuts down automatically.

-### Disk Latency
+**Disk Latency**

 A file alert, when the disk latency on the RadiantOne machine reaches 100ms, is enabled by default.
 These settings can be changed from the Main Control Panel > Settings tab > Monitoring section > Standard Alerts.
 To change the disk latency, enter a threshold (in milliseconds).
 Define the interval to check the disk latency (default is 120 seconds).
 The default alert output is File Alert, but if SMTP settings are configured in the Monitoring -> Email Alert Settings section you can also check the Email Alert output.
 Click the Save button when you are finished making changes.

-### Processing Load on RadiantOne
+**Processing Load on RadiantOne**

 Alerts based on RadiantOne processing load are pre-configured, but not enabled by default.
 If you would like to receive an alert when the RadiantOne processing queues reach a certain threshold, from the Main Control Panel > Settings tab > Monitoring section > Standard Alerts, slide the bars for processing queues and internal queues to the threshold amount.
 Check the “Enable processing queues alerts” option.
 Click Save when you are finished.

-## Custom Alerts
+**Custom Alerts**

 Custom alerts allow you to define monitoring rules for all aspects of RadiantOne not addressed by a standard alert.
-The RadiantOne aspects that can be used in custom alerts are described in [data collectors](/data-collectors/#data-collectors).
+The RadiantOne aspects that can be used in custom alerts are described in [data collectors](#data-collectors).
 Custom alerts are highly specialized and generally require services from Radiant Logic to setup.
 Please contact support@radiantlogic.com for details.
 When these alerts are activated, they are also displayed on the Main Control Panel’s Dashboard tab.

 All custom alerts defined appear on the Main Control Panel > Settings tab > Monitoring section > Custom Alerts section.

 The “Enabled” column/status indicates if the alert is active.

-### RadiantOne Service Availability
+**RadiantOne Service Availability**

 The RadiantOne service should be monitored.
 A default custom alert named “VDS Running Check” is configured to monitor the state of the service.
 If RadiantOne is deployed in a cluster, the state of the service on all nodes is monitored.
 To view the alert, navigate to the Main Control Panel > Settings Tab > Monitoring > Custom Alerts (requires [Expert Mode](#expert-mode)).
-Select the “VDS Running Check” alert and click Edit.
+Select the “VDS
+Running Check” alert and click Edit.

-This custom alert leverages the isVdsRunning property of the [node-monitor](/data-collector/#node-monitor) data collector to trigger a [file alert](#file-alert-settings) if the RadiantOne service is not equal to true.
+This custom alert leverages the isVdsRunning property of the [node-monitor](#node-monitor) data collector to trigger a [file alert](#file-alert-settings) if the RadiantOne service is not equal to true.
 If the value of the isVdsRunning property is false or N/A, an alert is triggered.